CluelessBiker/project5-red-crayon/README.old.md

 ## Credits

 ### Content
+- Code Institute: The creation of the project came to life by utilising the Moments walkthrough step-by-step as a base foundation, and then building upon it to make the project my own.
+As evident from the numerous docstrings within my files crediting the walkthrough.
 - [Mats Simonsson](https://github.com/Pelikantapeten): A fellow student & friend who consistently helps me to troubleshoot when needed, support me constantly, and be my rubber duck.
 - [Martina Terlevic](https://github.com/SephTheOverwitch): A constant support system, providing reassurance, and the ability to calm me down.
+- [BobbyHadz](https://bobbyhadz.com/blog/react-you-are-importing-createroot-from-react-dom#:~:text=The%20error%20%22You%20are%20importing,js%20.): provided the answer on how to resolve a console error indicating that the createRoot render was not compatible with the current version of ReactJS.

 ### Media
 -